iris-hep/iris-hep.github.io/_fellows/2025/yehyunchoi.md

 institution: Cornell University
 e-mail: yc2698@cornell.edu
 focus-area: AS
-challenge-area: <Challenge Area if your project is associated with one of the Grand Challenges: agc, data-grand-challenge, training-grand-challenge>
+challenge-area:
-project_title: Split Uproot into two phases: metadata-reading and data-reading
+project_title: "Split Uproot into two phases: metadata-reading and data-reading"
 project_goal: >
     This project aims to modularize Uproot and improve its performance, splitting the metadata-reading phase and the data-reading phase.
 mentors: